hannah-horng/generalized-combat/README.md

 # generalized-combat
-This is the repository for Nested and GMM ComBat from the manuscript entitled "Generalized ComBat Harmonization Methods for Radiomic Features with Multi-modal Distributions and Multiple Batch Effects" by Horng et al.
+This is the repository for Nested and GMM ComBat from the manuscript entitled "Generalized ComBat Harmonization Methods for Radiomic Features with Multi-modal Distributions and Multiple Batch Effects" by Horng et al., currently under review at Nature Scientific Reports.

 # Nested ComBat
 This file can be imported to use the Nested ComBat function to harmonize by multiple imaging parameters.
 See file comments for more details.